fsgruber/test/README.md

 # Welcome to the test tutorial

-You will find information in order to `run hello_world.sh`
+You will find information in order to execute `hello_world.sh`